slackjeff/journalNet/README.md

 |              |
 |______________|
 ```
-install.sh: It's the installation script (Need chmod +x).
+<sub>install.sh</sub>: It's the installation script (Need chmod +x).
 You can delete it from the project folder after the installation.
-journal: It's the client program stays at journalNet folder (Need chmod +x).
+<sub>journal</sub>: It's the client program stays at journalNet folder (Need chmod +x).
 Launch with ./journal -B yourusername@127.0.0.1 or ./journal -B yourusername@your.dynamic.dns
-journalnet: It's the server program, stays at /usr/local/sbin/ folder.
+<sub>journalnet</sub>: It's the server program, stays at /usr/local/sbin/ folder.
 You can delete it from the project folder after the installation.
-.journal: It's your journal file, got to stay directly at the user home folder.
+<sub>.journal</sub>: It's your journal file, got to stay directly at the user home folder.
-bookmarks.txt: It's your journal bookmarks file, just add or delete journals addresses in this file and relaunch the client with ./journal -b
+<sub>bookmarks.txt</sub>: It's your journal bookmarks file, just add or delete journals addresses in this file and relaunch the client with ./journal -b
-banner folder (Need chmod +x in "sh" ASCII files): It's where the "sh" ASCII files are, your could add or delete ASCII Banners, just remember to "chmod +x" to make it work.
+<sub>banner folder</sub>: It's where the "sh" ASCII files are, your could add or delete ASCII Banners, just remember to "chmod +x" to make it work.
-readme files: Info and troubleshooting.
+<sub>readme files</sub>: Info and troubleshooting.

 Made by slackjeff sorcery with Demogorgon's scratches and dents.